Start where you are,

 Big Spring Farm Tour

 - A personal farm tour is what most people mention with they think of their visit to Big Spring Farm.
-Spend the day touring the farm, asking questions, and seeing how Greg set up the farm for maximum profits but also for maximum control over all of the different aspects of the farm.
+Spend the day touring the farm, asking questions, and seeing how Greg set up the farm.
 See all the different configurations of corrals and how they work in each unique situation.
 Understand the logic when determining how to manage diverse landscapes and livestock groups.

 Personal Farm Consultant